-Nun-da-ga-o Ridge-Weston Mountain-Lost Pond Loop Professional Review and Guide
+Nun-da-ga-o Ridge-Weston Mountain-Lost Pond Loop Professional Guide

 "This route has lots of variety, taking you along a rocky ridge, over a pleasant peak, and past a pretty pond, with many views along the way.
 The name “Nun-da- ga- o” is derived from the Onondagas, who called themselves “O- nun-da- ga- o-no” or “people on the hills.”
 However, don’t expect to see big crowds on this route, which is technically on a herd path for the section up and over Nun- da- ga-o Ridge to the summit of Weston Mountain and down to Lost Pond.